 Now that you have some idea about what forex trading involves, you’ll need to take some practical steps before you can actually start making currency transactions.
 See the step-by-step guide below.

-Step 1: Learn About Forex Trading
+Step 1: Learn About Currency Trading

 One of the best ways to avoid the various pitfalls of trading is to be prepared.
 You can do this by educating yourself about the forex market and what factors move it.